 My Personal Overall Opinion and Review of Leangains

-Leangains is one of the few and far in between branded protocols that’s decent, as being substantiated by legitimate science backed analysis and author integrity – a combination of which, unfortunately, is exceedingly rare in the world of health & fitness.
+Leangains is one of the few and far in between branded protocols that’s decent, as being substantiated by legitimate science backed analysis and author integrity – a combination of which, unfortunately, is exceedingly rare in the world of health and fitness.

 And I can’t deny that it worked for me when I used it.
 The camera doesn’t lie, after all